 practical life, sensorial, language, math, art, music, cultural areas, movement

 conversational interactions, vocabulary enrichment activities, children’s literature, group activities

 sound analysis games, sandpaper letters, movable alphabet, reading object boxes, secret messages, cards, sequenced reading materials

 small group lessons in content areas, giving second language vocabulary for concepts already established in first language, balanced use of both languages for line activities, grace and courtesy, and non-instructional purposes

 news period, question games, sandpaper letters, story-telling

 integration through practical life, sensorial, math, cultural areas, arts and crafts, music, food preparation activities

 LAMB delivers its Montessori curriculum bilingually in Spanish and English.
 Our youngest Primary students receive the majority of their education in Spanish, with English literacy and vocabulary formally introduced in the Kindergarten year.
 In the Lower Elementary classrooms, 60% of instruction is delivered in Spanish and 40% is delivered in English.
 In the Upper Elementary community, Spanish and English instruction is delivered 50-50.

-As a public charter school in the District of Columbia, LAMB students participate annually in the high-stakes DC-CAS exams.
+As a public charter school in the District of Columbia, LAMB students participate annually in the high-stakes PARCC exams.
 All third through fifth grade students test in Language Arts and Mathematics.
 Additionally, fourth grade students also test in Writing, and fifth grade students also test in Science.

 For more information about LAMB’s bilingual Montessori instruction at the different grade-levels, please see the following pages: